 Where museum visitors become inventors!

-In an effort to show that invention is more than just that “Aha!” moment, Spark!Lab provides visitors with opportunities to explore the invention process and their own inventiveness through a variety of interdisciplinary, hands-on activities.
+In an effort to show that invention is more than just that “Aha!” moment, Spark!Lab provides visitors with opportunities to explore the invention process and their own inventiveness through a variety of interdisciplinary, hands-on activities at the Smithsonian’s National Museum of American History.
 In an engaging and exciting environment, Spark!Lab demonstrates the central role that invention plays in American history.

-Now, through Spark!Lab’s National Network established in 2011, a community of museum professionals dedicated to fostering inventive creativity brings this experience to families in their own neighborhoods.
+Through the Spark!Lab National Network, a community of museum professionals dedicated to fostering inventive creativity bring this experience to families in their own neighborhoods.
 (Click here for Network contract details).